 This would be one of the most tragic maritime incidents in the Iloilo Strait, and we can better prepare so that this will be prevented.
 Accidents do happen no matter how careful we are, but there are things that we are in total control of.
 Hence, we can improve our proper judgment, leadership, and sense of responsibility and accountability.

 On a personal level, one lesson would be a need for enhanced survival skills like swimming to avoid drowning, and this could be part of our preparation for a possible maritime incident.
-We can't always play the victim for something which we can do.
-Nowadays, we can't predict or anticipate an accident to happen, but one thing is that specific survival skills and techniques will go a long way if we value life and become a survivor.
+We can't always play the victim for something that we can do.
+Nowadays, we can't predict or anticipate an accident to happen, but one thing is that specific survival skills and techniques will go a long way if we value life and become survivors.

 The people of Guimaras and Iloilo and those families affected may not be able to recover quickly and may need our deepest sympathy and prayers.
 I have known them to be deeply spiritual people, and they will remain strong and rise again from this sad fate.

-As Filipino, we will always rise up from tragedies... we can rise up from natural calamities.
+As Filipinos, we will always rise above tragedies and natural calamities.
 Our resilience remains amidst sorrows and pain.
-But one thing is sure we may be able to recover but not cover the pain.
+But one thing is sure: We may be able to recover but not cover the pain.
 We can live again with the best learnings and wisdom we can gain.

 © 2019 Del Cusay